The Choice to Flip

 - take inspired action from your Best Self – when it’s the right time to act.

 - Ask yourself what you really, really want.
 It can be useful to ask : “What is this Drama telling me about what I want or need?”

-- Get help clarifying what you want and how Drama is useful and appropriate.
-People often need help unhooking themselves from Drama triggers and patterns, to be able to access what their Best Self wants.
+- Get help clarifying what you can learn from Drama and what you want.
+People often need help unhooking themselves from Drama triggers and habitual patterns, to be able to identify what deeply matters.

 After preparation, the conversation: